geekygruesome/lab_reservation_system/README.md

 ## 📋 Project Description

-A web-based lab reservation system that allows students to book lab slots, check availability, and receive confirmations.
+A web-based Remote Lab Reservation System that allows students to book lab slots, check availability, and receive confirmations.
 The system includes user authentication with JWT tokens, role-based access control, and a responsive web interface.

 **Key Features:**
 - User registration and JWT-based authentication